credil/redmine_jabberbot/doc/monthlyOjbectives.md

 * For a delta <0: the redmine user needs do this many hours today to keep end of month estimates on expected target

 ## FAQ
-### If I did the all the hours for today indicated by the script, why is the delta still negative
+### If I did the all the hours for today indicated by the script, why is the delta still negative?

 Because it's the number to catch up *gradually*, not to catch up to the total number of hours expected.